iBrajinovic/hw_pwm/README.md

 ## Connecting the buttons

 Connect PIN 3 and 5 to a button connected to a pull down resistor.
 By default you will have a resolution of **1** and will manipulate the *GPIO 18 | PWM channel 0*.
+I don't use buttons, I have wires connected to the input pins and then connect them to ground or 3.3V.

 ## 0.1 Resolution